ログインThree years later…

 And I didn’t know whether to worry or be relieved.
 It was either the vampires were playing a trick on me, or they did something to the humans.
 Even my personal guards who were following me in another car had disappeared in the dark.

-This was not the first attack the vampires had launched on me.
+This was not the first attack the vampires had launched against me.
 I’d experienced quite a few ambushes while I was in my kingdom although this was the first time this had happened since I arrived here in the humans’ domain a few years ago to become my kingdom’s representative to solidify the peace treaty between the humans and wolves.

 The vampires and werewolves had been at war when the werewolves had chosen to protect the humans from the vampires rather than join them in turning the world into a bloody carnival.
 That was more than a century ago.